jaiarobotics/jaiabot/src/doc/markdown/page20_build.md

-# Building Jaiabot software
+# Building JaiaBot software

-Jaiabot development is done on Ubuntu Linux, generally the latest LTS version.
+JaiaBot development is done on Ubuntu Linux, generally the latest LTS version.

 ## Dependencies

-The Jaiabot software depends on Goby3, MOOS, and other packages.
+The JaiaBot software depends on Goby3, MOOS, and other packages.
 These can be installed from the regular Ubuntu package repositories plus the packages.gobysoft.org repository:

 ```
 # add packages.gobysoft.org to your apt sources